GiackAloZ/AcousticWaveCPML.jl/README.md

 then a natural candidate to fill such gap.
 Julia has recently emerged among computational physicists because of a combination of easiness of use (reminiscent of languages like Python and MatLab) and its speed.
-Moreover, Julia natively supports several parallelization paradigms (such as shared memory, message passing and GPU computing) and recently developed packages like ParallelStencil.jl, which make for a simple, yet powerful, way to implement scalable, efficient, maintainable and hardware-agnostic parallel algorithms.
+Moreover, Julia natively supports several parallelization paradigms (such as shared memory, message passing and GPU computing) and recently developed packages like [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) and [ImplicitGlobalGrid.jl](https://github.com/eth-cscs/ImplicitGlobalGrid.jl), which make for a simple, yet powerful, way to implement scalable, efficient, maintainable and hardware-agnostic parallel algorithms.

 We have implemented some time-domain finite-difference solvers for acoustic wave propagation with CPML boundary conditions on GPUs using Julia.
 Extensive benchmarks and performance evaluations of the developed parallel code have been conducted to assess the gain in performance and the possbility to scale on multi-GPUs.